 Stop Buying Unnecessary Things

-A super-easy way to dip your feet in sustainable living is not to buy products that are unnecessary to your life, and are wasteful.
-This might include plastic water bottles when you know you can get clean water by just using a water filter at home.
-If you are buying paper plates and using them at home, is that really necessary?
-You can use your glass plates and wash them when you are done.
-Any foam paper products are terrible for the environment, so switch to something that can be reused or at the very least, recycled.
+A super-easy way to dip your feet in sustainable living is to avoid products that are unnecessary to your life, and wasteful.
+For instance, can you skip the plastic water bottles for using a filter at home?
+Or consider other options if you are buying paper plates and using them at home.
+Any foam paper products are terrible for the environment, so switch to something that can be reused or at the least, recycled.

 Eat Naturally and Locally

 Another great way to live more sustainably is to buy local and natural foods.
 This is easy to do with local farmer’s markets and CSAs.
-Many locations also offer delivery or pickup of produce, meat, eggs, and honey from multiple farms in your area, so that is another great resource to look into.
-When you eat naturally and locally, you are helping your local farming community, getting fresh ingredients, and saving your environment with less transportation of goods.
-It also tends to use fewer materials for transport.
+Many locations also offer delivery or pickup of produce, meat, eggs, and honey from multiple farms in your area.
+When you eat naturally and locally, you are helping your local farming community and getting fresh ingredients.
+You are also saving your environment with less transportation of goods and less materials they need to travel.

 Start a Capsule Wardrobe

 A capsule wardrobe is when you minimize your wardrobe to a select group of pieces.
-It doesn’t mean only having a minimal number of outfits, but really important pieces that you absolutely love, and that will go with multiple styles that you enjoy wearing.
-This means you no longer buy fast fashion or buy new clothes just because they are a trend of the moment.
+It doesn’t mean only having a minimal number of outfits.
+Instead, you focus on the important pieces that you absolutely love, and that will go with multiple styles that you enjoy wearing.
+This means you no longer buy fast fashion or buy new clothes just because they are a trend at the moment.

 Put more thought into the clothes you buy, and make sure each piece of clothing in your closet brings you joy.
 You can start by removing items you never wear or no longer enjoy, and donate them to people who might be in need of these clothing pieces.